the-events-calendar/product-taskmaster/README.md

 #### eslint

-This task runs stylelint on the JavaScript files using our eslint configurations.
+This task runs ESLint on the JavaScript files using our ESLint configurations.
 Add an `.eslintrc` file in the working repository and extend one of the configurations.
-A relative path from the `.eslintrc` file is required as Product Taskmaster is not a standard eslint configuration package:
+A relative path from the `.eslintrc` file is required as Product Taskmaster is not a standard ESLint configuration package:

 ```
 {